Low Dose CT Screening for Lung Cancer

 Navigator, works with each patient in a compassionate and caring manner.
 She serves as a convenient, complimentary single point of contact between the entire Deaconess Oncology team and you and your family.
 Mary’s knowledge and special training are available to you from the first moment of diagnosis to help with any questions you might have.

-Mary can help you with scheduling your appointments and can meet with you to help you understand your individualized treatment plan.
+Mary can also help you with scheduling your appointments and can meet with you to help you understand your individualized treatment plan.

 She can explain unfamiliar terms and concepts, guide you through the entire treatment process, and help you take advantage of the many resources available to you through Deaconess Health System.